What We Offer

 It's a wonderfully simple, elegant theory.
 And its track record is good.
 It's not a silver bullet for timing markets, but it does offer an intelligent and objective reading of what the market's view is and, more times than not, it points to changes in the underlying market trend.
 For example, in November 2007, Dow Theory issued a 'Sell' signal well ahead of the major damage inflicted by the global credit crisis.
 Indeed, one might say that the market foresaw the global credit crisis.
 On the bullish side, on 23rd March 2009, Dow Theory signaled that the deep bear market was likely over.
 That was within two weeks of the bottom of that bear market.
 Few media commentators understood the implications of the change in trend at that time - the market was signaling better times ahead, and the market got it right!
 And where the US stock market goes, global stock markets tend to follow, so the technical indicator, Dow Theory, has huge relevance beyond the US stock markets.

-There are a couple of additional rules for when a Dow Theory 'Sell' signal on US equity markets is actually triggered, and we follow these rules for subscribers and report any Dow Theory 'Sell' or 'Buy' signals in our weekly Newsletter.
-This 'Timing the Markets' service is in addition to our normal service of providing research on individual stocks and listed funds (investment trusts and exchange-traded funds) that we recommend for purchase for sound long-term investing.
+This 'Timing the Markets' service is in addition to our normal service of providing research on individual stocks and funds that we recommend for purchase for sound long-term investing.

 If you want to find out more about Dow Theory, its rules and track record and the other services that make up our Newsletter subscription then consider subscribing.
 There's a 14-day Free Trial Offer using the same link.